-Finally, in 1967, the multifaceted and self-taught artist Mariano Marcos Abalo wrote the incantation of the queimada, on the occasion of a floral festival in Vigo.
-He was modifying and perfecting the incantation, which little by little became famous, so much so that some printers began to print and sell it without the author’s permission.
-This fueled the belief that it was an anonymous text and perhaps created in time immemorial, until Mariano decided to register it in 2001.
+Finally, in 1967, the versatile and self-taught artist Mariano Marcos Abalo wrote the Queimada spell for a floral festival in Vigo.
+He continued to modify and perfect the spell, which gradually became famous, and some printing houses began printing and selling it without the author’s permission.
+This fueled the belief that it was an anonymous text, perhaps created in ancient times, until Mariano decided to register it in 2001.

 Demos, trasnos e dianhos,